jtruppi/Presentations/README.md

 # Presentations
-List of public presentations that I've given.
+List of public presentations that I've given can be found here: https://www.slideshare.net/JasonTruppi

 If you like any of the material please give me a star and watch this repo for any newly added presentations.